ZiyadBoshima/jom/README.md

 - **Behavior:**
   - The function replaces every placeholder found in the `markdown` template with the corresponding value from the parsed JSON.
 If a key is not found in the JSON data, the original placeholder is retained.

+## Acknowledgements

+This project was inspired by a similar library in Python, created by [vvhg1](https://github.com/vvhg1).

 ## License